nervosnetwork/ckb/README.md

 ## Development Process

-This project is still in development, it's NOT in production ready status.
+This project is still in development, and it's NOT in production-ready status.

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-The `develop` branch is the work branch to merge new features, it's not stable.
+The `master` branch is regularly built and tested, however, it is not guaranteed to be completely stable; The `develop` branch is the work branch to merge new features, and it's not stable.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md), and security policy is described in [SECURITY.md](SECURITY.md).
 To propose new protocol or standard for Nervos, see [Nervos RFC](https://github.com/nervosnetwork/rfcs).